Aliases for UBD Gene

 External Ids for UBD Gene

 GeneCards Summary for UBD Gene

 UBD (Ubiquitin D) is a Protein Coding gene.
-Diseases associated with UBD include nephrosclerosis and kidney disease.
-Among its related pathways are BRCA1 Pathway and Beta-Adrenergic Signaling.
+Diseases associated with UBD include Nephrosclerosis and Kidney Disease.
+Among its related pathways are Remodeling of Adherens Junctions and WNT Signaling.
 GO annotations related to this gene include proteasome binding.
 An important paralog of this gene is UBB.

 UniProtKB/Swiss-Prot for UBD Gene